nachocifu/jimi-app/README.md

 ## Development
 For development go to /reactUI/src/conf.js and setup the location of the development server with CORS enabled.
-Generaly it will be `http://localhost:8080`.
+Generally it will be `http://localhost:8080`.
 Then start tomcat and get working :)

 ## Production